SunsetFi/suntime-js/README.md

   - Combine these into one file to make this work?
 - Rename toJs to toNative

+### Memory Management

+- [ ]: Track references to EnvironmentRecords so they can free all their declarations.
+- [ ]: Allow passing a memory manager to the realm to determine how to handle various primitives.
+- [ ]: Implement and Out Of Memory error to unwind the stack, throwable by memory manager.
+- [ ]: Obtain estimates for various primitive weights and provide a default memory manager for specifying MB limits.

 ### API for host implementation of functions using evaluators

 Figure out public API for invoking evaluators.